 Metastatic cancer is still often considered a fatal disease.
 The breaking away of cells from the primary solid tumor and their spread to other parts of the body via the bloodstream often correlates with poor prognosis.
 Such circulating tumor cells (CTCs) have been detected in the peripheral blood of cancer patients as early as 1869 and have now been observed for many various types of metastatic disease.
-It is now clear that CTCs may serve as a surrogate to tumor biopsy and enable determination of optimized (personalized) treatment benefit based on the biology of individual tumors.
+It is now clear that CTCs have the potential to become a surrogate of tumor biopsy and could enable determination of optimized (personalized) treatment benefit based on the biology of individual tumors.

 A positive correlation between the frequency of CELLSEARCH® CTCs and patient survival has been demonstrated for metastatic breast cancer (Cristofanilli et al., 2014 Breast Cancer), metastatic prostate cancer (deBono et al., 2014 Am Soc Clin Oncol Educ Book), and metastatic colorectal cancer.
-However, to-date, the clinical detection of CTCs in blood of patients has been largely limited to the enumeration of epithelial derived CTCs by means of antibody-based capture followed by differential fluorescent staining to distinguish CTCs from normal cells as a prognostic indicator of patient risk.
-Efforts to go beyond enumeration of CTCs to include the molecular characterization of the circulating tumor cells is expected to improve the clinical utility of CTCs.
+The detection and enumeration of CTCs with CellSearch by means of antibody-based capture followed by differential fluorescent staining to distinguish CTCs from normal cells has been shown to be a prognostic indicator of patient risk in metastatic breast, prostate and colorectal cancer (for full intended use and information visit http://www.cellsearchctc.com/).

-The DEPArray platform bridges the gap between current enrichment methods and what is needed for downstream molecular applications to effectively characterize tumor cells from peripheral blood.
+The DEPArray platform bridges the gap between CellSearch enrichment and what is needed for downstream molecular applications to effectively characterize tumor cells from peripheral blood.
 The ability to sort and recover individual cells, or pools of common phenotypes, overcomes the limitations associated with analysis of enriched samples that are compromised by the presence of normal peripheral blood cells intermixed with heterogeneous tumor (CTC) cells.

 To review publications and resource references, please visit our Publications page.